THE BENEFITS OF KELP

 1. Safety.
 The right brand of kelp is less toxic.
 All the other iodine preparations listed above seem to build up in the liver to some degree, indicating some toxicity.

 2. All single-mineral products can interfere with the absorption of other minerals.
-Minerals all compete for absorption to some degree.
+Minerals compete for absorption to some degree.
 Taking a balanced food such as kelp, rather than a single mineral product, appears to be much safer for long-term use, which most people need.

-5. Kelp is much less expensive than some other iodine products, especially considering that it is a whole food and “green food” supplement as well as a source of iodine.
+5. Kelp is less expensive than some other iodine products, especially considering that it is a whole food and “green food” supplement as well as a source of iodine.

-NOTE: In a few rare cases, I found that Lugol’s solution or Iodoral was needed for a short time to prevent goiter.
+NOTE: In a few rare cases, we found that Lugol’s solution or Iodoral was needed for a short time to prevent goiter.
 After the body heals and becomes more balanced, this was no longer the case.

 2. KELP IS A GOOD OVERALL NUTRITIONAL SUPPLEMENT